- Thor: Ragnarok release date: November 3, 2017 (US)/October 27, 2017 (UK)

 Ragnarok will be directed by Taika Waititi, best known for funny but touching New Zealand-set films like Eagle Vs Shark and horror mockumentary What We Do In The Shadows (his latest picture, Hunt For The Wilderpeople, wowed us at Sundance).
 This would make him seem like an unconventional choice for a big blockbuster movie, but then Marvel has a growing track record of doing this.
 James Gunn made his own distinctive movies like Super and Slither before Guardians of the Galaxy, and Joss Whedon’s only experience of directing on the big screen before The Avengers was the half-successful spin-off to his own TV series.
 Like those directors, it’s possible Marvel saw something specific and worthwhile in his style and voice as a filmmaker that made him the right choice.
 As Waititi himself said, they’ll do almost anything to get the movie right.
 Marvel has never been one for the obvious choices in talent.

+Four writers have credits on Thor: Ragnarok.
 Christopher Yost and Craig Kyle, who worked on Thor: The Dark World together, were the first writers on-board to script Ragnarok.
 In December, , a screenwriter whose work has made the film industry’s black list of best unproduced screenplays, was hired to polish the script.
-One example of such work is 1969: A Space Odyssey Or How Kubrick Learned To Stop Worrying And Land On The Moon, in which NASA enlists Stanley Kubrick to fake the moon landing.
+Since then, it's been confirmed that the film's main screenwriter is Eric Pearson.

-Ignore the fakies which materialise in a Google Image Search – there's no official Thor: Ragnorak poster at this time, only a (cool, retro-looking) logo.
+Ignore the fakes that materialise in a Google Image Search – there's no official Thor: Ragnarok poster at this time, only a (cool, retro-looking) logo.
 But Marvel has released a big piece of art teasing Blanchett's character Hela getting ready to do all the evils.
-Take a peek at that below, and get excited.
+Take a peek at that above, and get excited.